muhammadsaim895/assignment-4/README.md

 - How to set up a basic load test in JMeter using a Thread Group and HTTP Request Sampler.
 - How to read performance results like response time, throughput, and error rate.

+---

+## Note

+JSONPlaceholder is a fake/test API.
+This means POST, PUT, and DELETE requests are accepted and return a realistic-looking response, but nothing is actually saved on their server.
+For example, if you delete a post and then try to get it again, it will still be there.